brianom/aws-s3-website-custom-domain/readme.md

-# Host a website with a custom domain on S3 from the commandline
+# Set up a website with a custom domain on S3 from the commandline

 This short guide assumes you have first [downloaded the AWS commandline (CLI) tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [set it up with your AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).